Our Mission Statement:

 In 2005 we opened our first 3 schools, built 22 classrooms, received 13 missionary teachers from America, and enrolled 832 students.

-Today, we have twenty-six schools in villages in Tanzania which are providing an education to over 8400 students, and we are currently partnering with people in 188 villages, working together to try to build an additional 72 classrooms this year and to open at least two more of the six new schools under construction.
-Since that first year, an additional 118 people have come from North America, Europe and other countries in Africa to serve as missionary teachers and we are working towards the goal of receiving 36 more over the next two years.
+Today, we have thirty-seven schools in villages in Tanzania and Malawi which are providing an education to just over 10,400 students.
+We are partnering with people in over two hundred villages, working together to try to build an additional 84 classrooms this year and to open next year nine more new schools.

 What do we do?